ewbankkit/vagrant-docker-rethinkdb/README.md

 2.1.3: Pulling from rethinkdb

 ```
-The RethinkDB web UI is mapped to port 8080 on the host.
+The RethinkDB web UI is mapped to port 8080 on the host.<br/>
-The RethinkDB listening port is mapped to port 29015 on the host.
+The RethinkDB listening port is mapped to port 28015 on the host.